Asry18/MoraShelf/TEST_CREDENTIALS.md

 ## How It Works

 The app uses a hybrid authentication approach:
-1. **Pre-existing users** (from dummyjson.com database) can login via API
+1. **Pre-existing users** (from [dummyjson.com/users](https://dummyjson.com/users)) can login via API
+   - The app accepts email addresses for login
+   - It automatically looks up the username by email from dummyjson
+   - Then uses that username to authenticate via `/auth/login` endpoint
 2. **Newly registered users** are stored locally and can login with their registered credentials
-3. When you login, the app first tries the API, then checks local storage if API fails
+3. **Login flow:**
+   - First tries to login with email as username (for newly registered users)
+   - If that fails, searches dummyjson users by email to find the actual username
+   - Then tries to login with the found username
+   - If API login fails, checks local storage for newly registered users
 4. This ensures both pre-existing and newly registered users can authenticate successfully